 Pure Buteyko Online Learning FAQ

-This course is for any suitable candidates wishing to learn the Buteyko breathing method.
-Whether you want to learn Buteyko as a way of managing your asthma, rhinitis, anxiety, poor sleep or stress.
-Your session will be tailored to your needs.
+This course is for candidates wishing to learn the Buteyko breathing method in a way that is completely tailored to their needs.

 You will learn techniques and guidelines that will allow you to retrain your breathing.